aaltsys/doc-server3/resources/07_macserver.rst

 #.
 While restarting the Mac, hold down the :kbd:`alt/option` key to choose the
    boot device, in this case, the USB drive.
 #.
-In the free space created previously, use manual partitioning option to
+Use manual partitioning option, and in the free space created previously,
    create a 4 Gb swap partition and an install partition of type ``ext4`` mounted as ``/``.
+#.
+Continue with Linux installation in the newly-created partitions.
 #.
 Reboot when installation is finished, removing the USB flash drive.
 The
    :program:`rEFInd` boot selector should now contain options to boot Linux.